 These skills include writing, reading, listening and talking.
 If you don’t already, it’s important to read with your child about 15 minutes each day.
 Have your child point out their favorite part of each story, as well as the pictures they like best.

 Practicing writing can be intimidating for children at this age.
-Fill a shallow pan with sand or rice, and have your child practice writing letters and numbers using their fingers or popsicle sticks.
+Fill a shallow pan with sand or rice.
+Then have your child practice writing letters and numbers using their fingers or popsicle sticks.
 For some added fun, take the writing outside – have your child write in the dirt using sticks or on the pavement with sidewalk chalk.

 At this stage, it’s important to practice counting to 100 with your child, which can be done anytime and anywhere.
-My children and I liked to count the number of red cars we saw while running errands, or how many pieces of silverware we put into the dishwasher by forks, spoons and butter knives.
+My children and I liked to count the number of red cars we saw while running errands.
+We’d count how many pieces of silverware we put into the dishwasher by forks, spoons and butter knives.
 This kind of grouping also helps build math skills in classifying and sorting.

 Another math activity to use – which also counts as a literacy skill – is to have your child practice writing numbers in order from one to ten.
 The numbers may be written backward or upside down, which is totally fine – the important part is to practice.
 You may also want to try a kindergarten math app or kindergarten math journal prompts.